slashhsu/Fantasy-Recommendation/README.md

-We hope you have an amazing experience using this tool—and that it helps you dominate your league and bring home the championship! 🏆🔥
+We hope you have an amazing experience using this tool, and that it helps you dominate your league and bring home the championship! 🏆🔥

 ### 1. Clone this repository
 ```bash